Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 When using ssh for new connection, the user is asked to accept. ssh can not know it there is a man in the middle and therefore passes the decision to the user, so the user might step into the trap.

 Recently ssh login via password is often disabled, since login via public keys is more safe and user friendly.
-However is setup is more complicated and appears often during development as obstacle.
+However its setup is more complicated and appears often during development as obstacle.
+It should be considered to remove this obstacle and install the public keys since this will save time in the long run.

 PasswordAuthentication yes